A guide to vendor liability insurance requirements

 Artisans and other vendors who sell homemade crafts, candles, jewelry, or any other goods could also face a lawsuit.
 A table or booth could collapse, injuring a customer.
 Someone might sue, claiming they were harmed by one of your products.
 A competitor might claim that you stole one of their designs.

-Even if a venue doesn’t require vendor insurance, it can be a smart investment for your vending business.
-Let’s consider the types of liability protection you might need for your business, and what they cover.
+Even if a venue doesn’t have vendor insurance requirements, it can be a smart investment for your business.
+Let’s consider the types of policies you might need for your business, and what they cover.

 General liability insurance

-In addition, this policy will pay for legal costs and judgments if a competitor sues you for an advertising injury, defamation, or copyright infringement.
+In addition, general liability coverage will pay for legal costs and judgments if a competitor sues you for an advertising injury, defamation, or copyright infringement.

 Commercial property insurance